-- The state of Indiana does not have a CEU requirement for renewal for PT’s or PTA’s.
+- The state of Indiana requires 22 hours (which includes 2 hours of Indiana Ethics and Jurisprudence) renewal for PT’s or PTA’s.

-- I took the exam in the State of Indiana; however FSBPT is unable to locate my scores.
-I need my candidate ID number.
+I took the exam in the State of Indiana; however FSBPT is unable to locate my scores.
 Can you help me?

-- We can pull the examination book for the year you took the examination and provide you with your candidate ID number and test date so that FSBPT may be able to locate your scores.
+- We may provide you with your test date, so that FSBPT might be able to locate your scores.

 - The following is required by the Committee for a licensee who has allowed their license to be expired over three years:

-- Go to http://www.pla.in.gov/.
-Click on Professions on the left hand side.
-Select Physical Therapy Committee.
-Select Application for Licensure/Certification, Instructions & Supporting Documentation.
-Complete the application and submit it with the fee and other required documentation to the address on the application.
+- Complete the application and submit it with the fee and other required documentation to the address on the application.

 - Effective December 1, 2009, the Indiana Professional Licensing Agency no longer issues a pocket card for new licensees.
 Once the license is issued, the applicant will receive an email which includes their license number and instructions on how to order a pocket card or wall certificate from our online service.